Relationship Values: Your Needs and Her Needs

 Each of us desires a uniquely personal set of attributes to feel satisfied, happy and content.

-Whether you’re married or not, you need to get your needs met and so does she.
+Whether you’re married or not, you need to get your needs met and so does your partner.

 “Meet your lover’s needs as you would want your lover to meet yours.”